 Many companies also perform background and social media checks at this stage to ensure that a candidate doesn't possess suspicious behaviours, criminal records, or a history of misconduct.

 5. Interviewing the most qualified candidates

-As you approach the end of your ideal candidate pursuit, you will conduct interviews with the shortlisted candidates.
+As you approach the end of your ideal candidate pursuit, you will schedule meetings, conduct interviews with the shortlisted candidates.
 In the new, post-COVID-19 realm, most recruiters will perform telephone or video interviews to identify the right person.

 Yet, others will still conduct face-to-face interviews or implement psychometric testing to discover whether their new hire will stay for a long time, be productive, and be efficient.

 Although you might be sure that a candidate will accept the offer, be ready for unexpected scenarios, and prepare for a negotiation.
 However, before making the final proposition, check all the job-relevant references and ensure that your future employee is someone you can trust.

 When sending a job offer, make sure that it includes all the necessary details: start day, job conditions, work hours, and salary.
 Avoid leaving anything ambiguous because it might deter a candidate from signing the contract.

 Also, once the candidate accepts the proposition, let other shortlisted candidates know your decision because it fosters good connections and reputation.